fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 optimization problems.
 GANs solve a minimax problem, which is frequent in economics and finance.

-In the next chapter, we will deep dive into exactly that type of optimization as we cover reinforcement learning.
+In the next lab, we will deep dive into exactly that type of optimization as we cover reinforcement learning.